michaeljfazio/ripple-stats-collector/README.md

 ```

 Note that the body signature is specified by the 'Digest' header and follows the format
 ECDSA=SIGNATURE.
-THe actual payload is first converted to base64 before being passed to
+The actual payload is first converted to base64 before being passed to
 the validator-keys tool for signing.
 The receiving proxy must take this into account when
 verifiying the signature.